Privacy Policy

 Cookies and Local Storage

-We use cookies on our website to make it more user-friendly and functional.
-Some cookies are stored on your device.
+We use cookies on our website to make our site more user-friendly and functional.
+Some of these cookies are stored on your device.

 Cookies are small data packets exchanged between your browser and our web server when you visit our website.
 They cause no harm whatsoever and are used solely to recognize website visitors.
-Cookies can only store information provided by your browser, i.e., information that you have entered into the browser yourself or that is available on the website.
+Cookies can only store information provided by your browser—that is, information you have entered into the browser yourself or that is available on the website.
 Cookies cannot execute code and cannot be used to access your device.

 The next time you visit our website using the same device, the information stored in cookies may subsequently be sent back either to us (“first-party cookie”) or to a third-party web application to which the cookie belongs (“third-party cookie”).
 Based on the stored and returned information, the respective web application recognizes that you have already accessed and visited the website using your device’s browser.